nithinraj04/LD_Project/README.md

 ### Air Conditioner

 You can control temperature, capacity, fan speed and timer using this device.
 The input lines `s3` and `s4` used for choosing the operation and the port `s5` is not used for this device.
 It can be fed with a dummy input.
 The opcodes are as follows

 0 0 => Temperature\
 0 1 => Capacity\
 1 0 => Fan speed\
 1 1 => Timer

+The five bits of `Inp` pin is used to give input values for the selected operation.
+Temperature control takes 4 bit unsigned values (16°C to 32°C) of format 0xxxx.
+Capacity takes 2 bit input of format 000xx (25%, 50%, 75% and 100%).
+Both fan speed and timer takes 3 bit input values of format 00xxx.